Volunteer of the Month

 Location: Game Room

-Description: We’d like to shine the light on Women’s Bible Study, and it is good.
-By Women’s Bible Study we don’t mean one of those gender specific Bibles.
+Description: By Women’s Bible Study we don’t mean one of those gender specific Bibles.
 It should be more accurately titled as Bible Study for Women.
 The class is taught by Rosetta Love.
 Each 8 week session the class goes over a different book in the Bible.
 Rosetta has also taught it at her church.
-Each eight week session the class goes over a different book in the Bible.
 Students will need to bring their own bible, but it doesn’t matter which translation it is.
-Students also buy a book that is directly related to the book they are discussing that session.
 There are other handouts provided by Rosetta.

 Featured Activity